Tweed Baby Blanket Pattern Now Available

 Is anyone else feeling the post-holiday-weekend-Monday blues?
 I escaped for a long weekend in the Catskills with friends - fireworks, bonfire, barbecue and knitting - lots of knitting!
 I thought about posting this pattern before the weekend and then thought it might be a fun pick-me-up for the aftermath.
 I hope it finds you feeling restored wherever you might be.

-The pattern — which I knit for my soon-to-be nephew (yes, it’s a boy!), arriving in October — was inspired by traditional Hap Shawls of Shetland.
+The pattern for the Tweed Baby Blanket (see my original post on this piece here) is now available for purchase in either my Ravelry Pattern Store or through PayPal.
+The pattern -- which I knit for my soon-to-be nephew (yes, it's a boy!), arriving in October -- was inspired by traditional Hap Shawls of Shetland.
 Here are the details:

 If you're a Ravelry member and prefer acquiring this pattern there, click on the Ravelry button.
 If you aren't on Ravelry or prefer PayPal directly, click on the PayPal button.

 I have plenty of knitting to show - it just needs to be photographed.
 I'm closing in on my merino/cashmere pullover and having fun with new yarns and Shetland lace.
 Oh my!
 The BT Design Guarantee: As always, this pattern has been test-knit and tech-edited in an effort to bring the most enjoyable and error-free process to you - the knitter!
 I have personally prepared all diagrams and charts as well as knit/photographed samples and designed pattern layouts - soliciting the opinions of knitters prior to publication in an effort to streamline this product.
 I have done my very best to bring you a pattern that I am proud to stand behind fully.
 I do my best to respond to concerns or comments as soon as possible and, as always, thank you for your support and encouragement.
 Happy knitting! -Jared